Zoviet/parser/README.md

 # E-mail parser

-Parse directory with .html files for e-mails in .csv base
+Parse directory (or URLs) with .html files for e-mails (on html-pages) using XSLT.
+Save result in csv-file.